A dog can lose a leg and still live a full, joyful, tail-wagging life — but the first few months of care make all the difference.

 Supporting Their Movement

-Triangular support — three legs instead of four — requires your dog to redistribute their weight entirely.
-A front-leg amputation is generally harder to adapt to than a rear-leg removal because dogs carry about 60% of their weight on the front end.
+Triangular support (three legs instead of four) requires your dog to redistribute their weight entirely.
+A front-leg amputation is generally harder to adapt to than a rear-leg removal because of that front-weighted loading.
 Be patient.
 It takes time.

 • Sling support for rear amputees: A towel looped under the belly can help them navigate slippery floors early on.